0xGLSS/Bug-Bounty-Methodology/PasswordReset.md

 13. Register with a username identical to the victim's username, but with white spaces inserted before and/or after the username("tuhin1729 ", " tuhin1729 " etc).
 Try a password reset for your account.
 Use the token to reset victim's password.
 A similar vulnerability was found in CTFd ([CVE-2020-7245](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2020-7245))
 14. Application Level DoS - Try to set a very long password and check if the response time is delayed or if you get a 5xx response.
 15. If they are sending an otp for password reset, try [2FA Bypass](https://github.com/tuhin1729/Bug-Bounty-Methodology/blob/main/2FA.md) techniques.
-16. During registration, use homograph in email.
+16. During registration, use graph in email.
 Now try password reset.
 17. Change the request method and content-type and observer how the application is responding.
 18. Append null bytes after your email and observe the response.
 19. Try XSS, SSTI etc in the email field.